 Through the Great Place to Work Programme, it is the employees of an organisation that determine whether an organisation can be certified as a Best Workplace, which sends a powerful message to talent.
 By achieving the recognition, you also get the confirmation that your new employees get what they expected at the recruitment stage.

-When you can leverage Great Place to Work certification to enhance your Employer Brand, you are demonstrating your commitment to your people.
-You are stating that you are investing in creating a culture built on trust, camaraderie, fairness, credibility, pride, and respect.
-Your status as one of Ireland’s Best Workplaces gives you an advantage over your competitors in the war for talent.
+When you can leverage Great Place to Work certification to enhance your Employer Brand, you are demonstrating your commitment to your people, and you are stating that you are investing in creating a culture built on trust, camaraderie, fairness, credibility, pride, and respect.